 - Then make your soup by boiling a whole chicken or use packaged chicken stock.
 Add them as you would if they were freshly made.

 Boil until they have doubled in size and then you’re ready to enjoy.
 Nobody will ever know they came out of the freezer y’all.
-This way you can make this all year long, even at the end of the year with your homemade latkes!
+This way you can make this all year long, even at the end of the year with your Sweet Potato Latkes!

 Instant Pot Matzo Ball Soup

 If you wanted to make this in your pressure cooker you could.
 You’d follow the directions below for making the main star of the show, set those aside.
 Then use the ingredients below with the timing for our chicken noodle soup.
 When done set to saute and add your balls and allow to boil for about 5 minutes or until they double in size.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!